TrueFiEng/useDApp/docs/source/core.rst

 **readOnlyChainId**

-``ChainId`` of a chain to connect to by deafult in a read-only mode
+``ChainId`` of a chain you want to connect to by default in a read-only mode

 **readOnlyUrls**